 If your kitchen is on the longer side, you may find that two solid walls of cabinetry is a lot for the eyes to take in.
 Instead, mix it up with some open shelving.

-Open shelving works well on either side of the sink upper-cabinets, on blind corners or, as is the case in The Prestige Cathedral, adjacent to a kitchen entrance wall for better visibility around the corner.
+There is nothing better than open shelving on either side of the sink upper-cabinets, on blind corners or, as is the case in The Prestige Cathedral, adjacent to a kitchen entrance wall for better visibility around the corner.

 In truth, this will make your L-Shaped kitchen more of a U-Shaped kitchen...or almost.
-In a smaller, L-Shaped kitchen, even a few feet of peninsula space tacked on to the end of a counter can make a difference in terms of food prep area, extra storage and additional space for seating.
+In a smaller, L-Shaped kitchen, even a few feet of peninsula space tacked on to the end of a counter can make a difference in terms of food prep area, extra storage and additional seating area.